infiniteoverflow/My-Android-APKs/README.md

    - ## [Score Tracker](https://github.com/infiniteoverflow/Score-Tracker/blob/master/app/app-debug.apk?raw=true) - It is an android app which can be used to track the score of a basketball game.

    - ## [Kannada Kali](https://github.com/infiniteoverflow/Kannada-Kali/blob/master/Kannada%20Kali.apk?raw=true) - It is an android app which can be used to learn the Indian language Kannada.

+   - ## [Speech to Text](https://github.com/infiniteoverflow/My-Android-APKs/blob/master/APKs/Speech-To-Text.apk?raw=true) - It is an app to demonstrate Speech to Text API.

    - ## [Coin-Man Game](https://github.com/infiniteoverflow/My-Android-APKs/blob/master/APKs/Coin-Man.apk?raw=true) - A game similar to the Mario Rush; Created using LibGDX framework of Java.